openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 - Incoming value
 - Outgoing value

-The transformations can be specified using a colon syntax `SERVICENAME:PATTERN`, or starting from openHAB 4.3, using parentheses `SERVICENAME(PATTERN)`.
+The transformations can be specified using a colon syntax `SERVICENAME:PATTERN`, or starting from openHAB 4.3, using parentheses `SERVICENAME(PATTERN)` (recommended).

 ## Incoming Value Transformation